rzg3/rzg3/README.md

 ### Hi there 👋

 I am a current Rice University CS Student.
-SWE intern at Garda Capital Partners on the Risk Development and Data Engineering teams.
+Last Summer I was a SWE intern at Garda Capital Partners on the Risk Development and Data Engineering teams.
 Previously was a SWE intern at Hagerty Consulting.
 Previously interned @ Smartlink Group working under the Applications team.
 See my Repos for current and past personal projects/hackathon submissions.

 Past Projects:
   - Taylor Swift Ranker: www.taylorswiftranker.com